alx/tensordock_deploy/README.md

 # Script Setup | Telegram Integration 📲
 - Add your desired countries, regions or cities
     - To make sure you don´t miss one of your countries or cities, use every possible spelling.

     - e.g.  UK, United_Kingdom, United Kingdom, UnitedKingdom

+- (Or simply use the Country Extractor to get a ready made list of all your desired countries. (modify this for regions and cities on your own please)

 - To enable Telegram notifications: